kizu/bemto/README.md

 To be continued!

-Id you'd like to follow on the bemto progress, [follow me on twitter](https://twitter.com/kizmarh/).
+If you'd like to follow on the bemto progress, [follow me on twitter](https://twitter.com/kizmarh/).

 - - -